TineoC/ids351-proyecto/README.md

 2. Rename the file [.env.example](./.env.example) to just ".env"
    1. Here, you need to replace the ROOT_PASSWORD field for the password your project manager will give you.
 3. Run ```docker compose up -d```
-4. If everything went fine your db is started in port 3307
+4. If everything went fine your db is started in localhost on port 3307
+5. You can try connecting via Mysql Workbench or your favorite DB Management App with your root password.
-5. Now you need to connect your db with prisma
+6. Now you need to connect your db with prisma
-6. For this, run
+7. For this, run

 ```
-$ npx prisma pull
 $ npx prisma generate
 ```
+8. Start requesting to the server on localhost:3000